drug-design/course/docs/chapters/adme-case-studies.md

 ### Similar Induction of Enzyme Activity Between Species (1/2)
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The induction of the enzyme activities of CYP1A1 and CYP1A2 can be relatively similar between different species (Westerink et al., 2008).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/similar-induction-enzyme-activity-between-species-12-2c2ee7fb'><i class='fa fa-play' aria-hidden='true'></i></button>The induction of the enzyme activities of CYP1A1 and CYP1A2 can be relatively similar between different species (Westerink et al., 2008).
 This is the case for many AhR agonists, as shown below.
 For human HepG2 and rat H4IIE hepatocytes.
 TCDD is the most potent inducer in both the human and rat cell line.
 TCDD is equipotent for both cell lines as 3-MC is.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer